Sunday, September 27, 2009

 Kalimpong (BGP Media Cell) :

-The Bharatiya Gorkah Parisangh, Meghalaya State organised the Balidan Diwas (Martyr’s Day) on 25th August 2009.
-In the morning the president of Meghalaya unit of BGP unfurled the flag a Gorkha Pathsala Ground.
+The Bharatiya Gorkah Parisangh, Meghalaya State, organized the Balidan Diwas (Martyr's Day) on 25th August 2009.
+In the morning, the president of the Meghalaya unit of BGP unfurled the flag at a Gorkha Pathsala Ground.

-A blood donation camp was organized at 10am in the Thakurbari cultural hall in collaboration with Regional Pasteur Institute and Meghalaya Blood Bank.
-Fourteen people donated their blood including Sri CM Adhikari, a 65 year old advocate and Vice President BGP, Meghalaya state.
+A blood donation camp was organized at 10am in the Thakurbari Cultural Hall in collaboration with the Regional Pasteur Institute and Meghalaya Blood Bank.
+Fourteen people donated their blood, including Sri CM Adhikari, a 65-year-old advocate and Vice President of BGP, Meghalaya state.
 The Blood Donation camp was declared open by Rev. Enos Das Pradhan, General Secretary of the Church of North India (CNI), New Delhi.
-At the camp Dr. Nongrum spoke about the awareness and benefit of donation blood to help the poor and the needy.
-He further appraised the gathering that the blood donated does not harm the health of a person as it is regenerated shortly with a couple of weeks.
+At the camp, Dr. Nongrum spoke about the awareness and benefits of donating blood to help the poor and the needy.
+He further appraised the gathering that the blood donated does not harm a person's health as it is regenerated shortly within a couple of weeks.
 Therefore, people should not hesitate to donate blood.
-At the outset, Sri JN Koirala, General Secretary of BGP, Meghalaya State gave the welcome address; M/S Rapsang Group of Industries donated 20 bottles of horlicks to the blood donors as a gesture to thank the blood donors.
+At the outset, Sri JN Koirala, General Secretary of BGP, Meghalaya State gave the welcome address; M/S Rapsang Group of Industries donated 20 bottles of Horlicks to the blood donors as a gesture to thank the blood donors.

 The game was kicked off at 230pm.
 The players and referee were introduced to the Deputy Chief Minister.
 The game was very contesting.
 Both Jhalupara A (Unified) and Barapathr Sports Club demonstrated a quality game.
 The Jhalupara team proved better than the opponent as they scored three goals and won the match 3-0.

-11 teams of different localities of Shillong and Ri-Bhoi District participated in the tournament.
-Sri Rahul Sarki of Naspatighari was adjudged the best player of the tournament and the best goalkeeper was awarded to Sri Sanjiv Sankar of Trisul Club.
-The game was supervised by Sri Bishnu Mawling, Sri Marwein, Sri Khongrim and Sri R. Rani.
+11 teams from Shillong and Ri-Bhoi District localities participated in the tournament.
+Sri Rahul Sarki of Naspatighari was adjudged the best player of the tournament, and Sri Sanjiv Sankar of Trisul Club was awarded the best goalkeeper.
+The game was supervised by Sri Bishnu Mawling, Sri Marwein, Sri Khongrim, and Sri R. Rani.

 This release is based on the input supplied by Shri J. N. Koirala, Gen Secretary, BGP, Meghalaya State.